About the Museum

 Museum History

 The Chautauqua (shuh-TAH-kwuh) Literary and Scientific Circle established its Pacific Coast branch in Pacific Grove in 1879.
 A two-week Chautauqua assembly was held here every summer, featuring lessons, exhibits, lectures, picnics, and concerts.
 Over the years several members felt the need to have a storeroom and exhibition site to house collections of nature’s wonders and to make them available for study.
 In 1883, a petition calling for a Museum building was signed by Professor H. B. Norton, Dr. J. H. Wyeth, Dr. C. L. Anderson, Miss Lucy M. Washburn, Miss Mary E. B. Norton, and Professor Josiah Keep.
-The petition was sent to F. S. Douty, secretary of the Pacific Improvement Company, a small wooden octagonal building on their land the Chautauqua Museum's first home.
+The petition was sent to F. S. Douty, secretary of the Pacific Improvement Company, and a small wooden octagonal building soon became the Chautauqua Museum's first home.

 Historic Image of Original Chutauqua Museum in Pacific Grove